Students and alumni can attend a wide range of presentations, workshops, and recruiting events to enhance their career development.

 STUDENT RSVP

-Be prepared to show your artwork and connect with arts professionals at the Fine Arts Portfolio Review Remote event on April 29th.
+Be prepared to show your artwork and connect with arts professionals at the Fine Arts Portfolio Review Remote event on April 28th.
 This is an unparalleled opportunity to build your fine arts network as you consider future exhibitions, residencies, grants, resources and more.
 You'll have access to gallery owners, curators, museum professionals, residencies and arts organizations and you'll want to make the most of this opportunity!
-Learn what should be in your portfolio, how many pieces/projects, what to say about your work, how it should be shown and what to leave behind.
+Learn what to include in your portfolio, how many pieces/projects to show, what to say about your work, how to present it, and what to leave behind.
 Hear about the essential skills of researching the organizations, introducing yourself, and following up after the event.

 STUDENT RSVP